mid's site

-Journey into OpenGL: the Framebuffer and Depth Buffer
+Journey into OpenGL: Framebuffer and Depth Buffer

-OpenGL defines the Framebuffer, which is composed of multiple buffers the size of the screen.
+OpenGL defines the Framebuffer, composed of multiple screen-sized buffers.
 The buffer, which holds the pixels shown on your monitor, is called the front buffer.
 The buffer which you draw to is the back buffer.
-The technique of using two buffers is called double buffering.
-While doing away with the back buffer is possible, it causes routine clashing between the graphics card and the software, as the card may read the single buffer before the software is done drawing.
-This causes a very annoying flickering, which harms the user experience.
-GLFW by default grants you double buffering.
-That is the meaning of the glfwSwapBuffers
+The practice of using two buffers is called double buffering, done to prevent flickering as the screen reads the buffer at the same time as you're writing a new frame.
+Swapping the buffers is the purpose of the glfwSwapBuffers call in the main rendering loop.

 Let us go over this example, which produces unintuitive results.
 I will have it draw two overlapping triangles with custom depth, the second of which is deeper.
 They will also have different colors.